databrickslabs/ucx/README.md

 databricks labs ucx create-catalogs-schemas
 ```
 After [`create-table-mapping` command](#create-table-mapping-command) is executed, you can run this command to have the required UC catalogs and schemas created.
-This command is supposed to be run before migrating tables to UC using [table migration workflow](#Table-Migration).
+This command is supposed to be run before migrating tables to UC using [table migration process](#Table-Migration).

 [[back to top](#databricks-labs-ucx)]